-In this Canva Content License Agreement series, we’ll be diving into the can and can NOTs of your Canva designs as a blogger.
+In this Canva Content License Agreement series, we’ll dive into the can and can NOTs of your Canva designs as a blogger.
 Part two of this series is all about how you can legally sell products made in Canva – it’s not as straightforward as some might think!

 Canva is not only the focal point of our business but also, hands down, the best tool we’ve ever used.

 Bloggers and small business owners don’t just use Canva.
-Mega corporations like FedEx not only use Canva but actually partnered to create a design-to-print marketplace.
+Mega corporations like FedEx also use Canva and have partnered to create a design-to-print marketplace.

-Okay, it’s no secret we get super giddy anytime we can talk about how awesome Canva truly is.
+Okay, it’s no secret that we get super giddy anytime we can discuss how awesome Canva truly is.

 But the one thing that’s not so awesome is talking about Canva’s content licenses.